 The provided DNA samples cannot be used for any purpose other than the specifically requested purpose outlined in the proposal and approved through the Scientific and Institutional Review.
 No DNA samples can be shared with others, including other investigators, unless specified in the proposal and so approved.
-Samples must be returned upon completion of the approved project or destroyed only with the written approval of the NHANES Genetic Project Officer.
-Test results from all studies using NHANES DNA specimens will be made available to the public for secondary data analyses.
+Samples must be returned upon completion of the approved project (or destroyed, but only with the written approval of the NHANES Genetic Project Officer).
+Test results from all studies using NHANES DNA samples will be made available to the public for secondary data analyses.
 After the DHANES/NCHS quality control assessment is completed, investigators will be given up to six months to conduct a more comprehensive quality assurance review.
 The final quality assurance review timeframe will be negotiated between the researcher and the NHANES Genetic Project Officer and characteristics of the tests submitted.
 Proposals for secondary data analyses will be reviewed by the NCHS RDC on a rolling basis; see: http://www.cdc.gov/rdc for proposal guidelines.
-All data analyses will be conducted via access modes available at NCHS RDC.Start Signature
+All data analyses will be conducted via access modes available at NCHS RDC.Start Printed Page 5445

 |Materials and Equipment—contractor: Plates, reagents, assays, aliquoting and packaging samples; use of equipment||$1.51||$4.53||$0.75|

 |Labor—contractor: Processing, handling, and shipping; NCHS: Data quality control||4.98||24.90||2.49|